-77. While the conservation and enhancement of private properties within the Conservation Area is important, public areas and features (poles, cables, signage, benches, bins, lighting etc) have significant effects on the special qualities of the area.
-In working with the relevant agencies, attention will be drawn to the special qualities of the Conservation Area in the provision of appropriate infrastructure.
+82. While the conservation and enhancement of private properties within the conservation area are important, public areas and features (poles, cables, signage, benches, bins, lighting etc) have significant effects on the special qualities of the area.
+In working with the relevant agencies, attention will be drawn to the special qualities of the conservation area in the provision of appropriate infrastructure.